TARGET 8: Investigation finds forgotten $3 million as water bills rise

 Julie Ryan and Marie Brown, who founded COMO Safe Water Coalition, said they've been questioning the utility's finances for years.

 "I think there have been too many questions of how the department was managing its finances," Ryan said.

-She said they have gone to every single Water and Light Advisory Board Meeting for about a year and a half since October 2016.
+She said they have gone to every single Water and Light Advisory Board Meeting since October 2016.

 The Water and Light Advisory Board is a five-member city board with the purpose to advise the utility and council on their decisions.
 The board normally gives their opinions on bond decisions, discusses utility business and releases financial reports.

-One of those financial reports are the Quarter Capital Improvement Plan Progress Reports.
-These reports detail different capital projects and money reserved for those projects.
+One of those financial reports, the Quarter Capital Improvement Plan Progress Reports, detail different capital projects and money reserved for those projects.

 After the city council raised water rates in January, the 1st Quarter Capitol Progress Report was published in February.

 The top line of the report published shows an account labeled "pooled cash" under the project name "Connection Fee Revenue" for about $2.9 million.
 The connection fee revenue is one of many different fees a new customer pays to join the city's water system.

 Sarah Talbert said high turnover among city staff and a complicated financial process led to the long investigation.

 "We've had a lot of turnover and they had to go through previous employee files and council stuff to see if we can figure it out," she said.
 "We had other things going on."